-The Reviewer makes a great point about how to interpret the Alpha parameter and the plausibility of a changing level of recurrence.
-Given this point, for the revision we have carefully examined the recurrence parameter Alpha with other parameters, particularly with a parameter corresponding to baseline or background input to G neurons (BG), which is analogous to the baseline parameter for R neurons (BR).
-In these new analyses, we find that Alpha is highly collinear with the baseline gain control parameter BG, in both fitting to the equilibrium activities during representation (revised Results, p.
-XX) and predicting winner-take-all choice behavior (revised Results, p.
-XX).
-IN light of these results, the previous identification of Alpha as zero in the original manuscript arose because we assumed BG = 0.
-If we instead set BG to a higher value (for example, an arbitrary value of 20), the best fitting Alpha will increase and become larger than zero (see Fig RX).
-In the revision, we now show the collinearity test results between each pair of parameters, highlighting the collinearity between Alpha and BG (please see the revised Fig. 6-figure supplement 3).
-As mentioned above in the response to point (1), the key conclusion is that the fitted value of Alpha does not reflect the exact level of recurrence of the network, and we believe it is difficult to make any conclusions about how the level of recurrence changes across conditions or datasets based on fit Alpha values.
+The Reviewer makes a great point about how to interpret the α parameter and the plausibility of a changing level of recurrence.
+Given this point, for the revision we have carefully examined the recurrence parameter α with other parameters, particularly with a parameter corresponding to baseline or background input to G neurons (BG), which is analogous to the baseline parameter for R neurons (BR).
+In these new analyses, we find that α is highly collinear with the baseline gain control parameter BG, in both fitting to the equilibrium activities during representation (revised Results, p.
+13) and predicting winner-take-all choice behavior (revised Results, pp. 18-19).
+In light of these results, the previous identification of α as zero in the original manuscript arose because we assumed BG = 0.
+If we instead set BG to a higher value (for example, an arbitrary value of 20), the best fitting α will increase and become larger than zero (see Fig. R2 attached below).
+In the revision, we now show the collinearity test results between each pair of parameters, highlighting the collinearity between α and BG (please see the revised Fig. 6-figure supplement 3).
+As mentioned above in the response to point (1), the key conclusion is that the fitted value of α does not reflect the exact level of recurrence of the network, and we believe it is difficult to make any conclusions about how the level of recurrence changes across conditions or datasets based on fit α values.

-It is interesting to consider the source of the collinearity between Alpha and BG.
-We believe this collinearity may reflect E-I balance in the network, with Alpha controlling the recurrent/excitatory degree of the network and BG controlling the baseline/default status of inhibition to the network that balances the excitation.
-Given this collinearity, our analyses show that persistent activity in the LDDM requires a sufficiently large (BG - Alpha) term (please see the revised analytical analysis for persistent activity; p.
-XX).
-However, the collinearity between Alpha and BG in the model fittings means that the exact value of Alpha or BG can not be identified given the existing datasets.
+It is interesting to consider the source of the collinearity between α and BG.
+We believe this collinearity may reflect E-I balance in the network, with α controlling the recurrent/excitatory degree of the network and BG controlling the baseline/default status of inhibition to the network that balances the excitation.
+Given this collinearity, our analyses show that persistent activity in the LDDM requires a sufficiently large (BG - α) term (please see the revised analytical analysis for persistent activity; pp. 50-51).
+However, the collinearity between α and BG in the model fittings means that the exact value of α or BG cannot be identified given the existing datasets.
 Future empirical work is needed to identify the features of these parameters.
-For example, one possible observation in the near future is to measure the neural activities of different types of neurons, e.g., primary neurons, SST/PV interneurons, and VIP neurons, using advanced neural imaging techniques (e.g. optogenetics, cell-specific targeting, high-density recording arrays, optical imaging).
+For example, one possible observation in the near future is to measure the neural activities of different types of neurons, e.g., primary neurons, SST/PV interneurons, and VIP neurons, using advanced neural imaging techniques (e.g., optogenetics, cell-specific targeting, high-density recording arrays, optical imaging).
 Since we propose that baseline gain control is kinked to the activity of SST/PV interneurons, a direct test can be measuring the activities of SST and PV neurons across the full dynamics of decision-making tasks.
 That will help the identification of BG , helping to dissociate its contribution from that of recurrence.

-To address these issues, the revised manuscript includes the new analyses and results about the Alpha-BG collinearity, with the limitation on the identification of Alpha and BG discussed in the Results (p.
-XX and p.
-XX):
+To address these issues, the revised manuscript includes the new analyses and results about the α and BG collinearity, with the limitation on the identification of α and BG discussed in the Results (p.
+13, lines 274-278 and p.
+19, lines 408-410):

 “Note that fitting to the current dataset is not able to differentiate the contributions of 𝛼 and BG to the neural dynamics (see proof in Methods); thus more empirical data will be needed to draw conclusions about the specific role of recurrent self-excitation in value coding.
-However, we do show below that self-excitation is critical for generating persistent activities (see section line-attractor persistent activity).”
+However, we do show below that self-excitation is critical for generating persistent activities (see section Disinhibition controls point versus line attractor dynamics in persistent activity).”